CrossTheRoadElec/Phoenix5-Documentation/source/blog/blog-week1.rst

 Remember to update the firmware!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We got a few calls this week from teams reporting that their Talon SRX motor controllers would not enable as expected.
+We got a few support calls/emails this week from teams reporting that their Talon SRX motor controllers would not enable as expected.
+Here were the root-causes we found:

+- Wrong firmware - Didn't update.
+- Still wrong firmware, where is the web-dash?
+What's Phoenix Tuner?
+- Didn't set device IDs.
+- We are supposed to use VS Code now?
+When did that happen?
+- No we didn't install anything called Phoenix.
+What's that?

-In almost every circumstance **the root-cause was not updating to this year's firmware (4.11)**.
+But more often than not, **the root-cause was not updating to this year's firmware (4.11)**.
-Once updated, they were ready to rock and roll.
+Once updated, teams were ready to rock and roll.

 So as a reminder, teams should ensure that their motor controllers are up to date for proper functionality with 2019 software.